The best places to travel in June

 Blessed with countless take-your-breath-away beaches — from classic crescent-shaped coves, to broad bays backed by formidable forts and craggy cliffs — the beautiful Bermudan archipelago is often mistakenly thought of as a Caribbean destination.

-Rather, though, Bermuda is isolated in the western North Atlantic Ocean and shares seasonal shifts in weather that are almost akin to parts of Europe.
+Rather, though, Bermuda is isolated in the western North Atlantic Ocean and experiences seasonal shifts in weather similar to parts of Europe.

 In June, Bermuda is in full-on summer mode — ideal for enjoying all those beautiful beaches, and for appreciating Bermuda’s natural beauty and history while walking the Railway Trail.